yuxinrpi/Resume/index.md

 ## Intro
 ---
 *(This site is under construction now, check back later!)*\
+Hi there!\
-I am a Master student at UC Berkeley, starting *Fall 2022*.\
+I am a Master student at UC Berkeley, and am expected to graduate by June 2023.
+I built this website as my portfolio, which allows more visual / interactive media to be presented.
+Please feel free to browse through the pages, and discover my projects!\
-I am actively looking for a full-time job as a Mechanical Engineer / Product Manager starting *Summer 2023*.\
+I am actively looking for a full-time job as a Mechanical Engineer / Product Manager starting *Summer 2023*.
 Please feel free to contact me if you are interested via <a href="mailto:yuxinhu@berkeley.edu">Email</a>!

 <br>